Ailie Gale: Nanjing: 1933–39

-Tzechow, Tzechung: 1941–47
+Zizhou, Zizhong: 1941–47

-Gale served as hospital administrator for five years at Chadwick Memorial Hospital in Sichuan.
+Gale served as hospital administrator for five years at Chadwick Memorial Hospital in Zizhou, Sichuan province.
 Her responsibilities included overseeing women's clinics, nurses in the hospital, and religious work.
 As the hospital was struggling from lack of funding and nurse shortages upon her arrival, she also took on a role managing finances and taking on duties usually filled by nurses with some of the infant patients there.
 She worked towards a goal of restoring the hospital's reputation and establishing trust between the hospital and the populations it served.
 She was also concerned with making medical care more accessible for the poor.

 To these ends, Gale was successful in renovating the hospital and nurses' quarters as well as acquiring modern technology such as an x-ray machine and ultimately in attracting more patients to the Chadwick Hospital.
 She also began a half-time day school for poor Chinese children in 1942 and set up a "poor fund" that allowed the hospital to provide services to those who could not pay.
 Much of this was made possible by supporter contributors from the home field.

-Due to rising political tension and the invasion of Japanese troops in 1944, the American embassy at Chungking ordered the evacuation of missionaries in 1945.
+Due to rising political tension and the invasion of Japanese troops in 1944, the American embassy at Chongqing ordered the evacuation of missionaries in 1945.
 Gale initially refused, citing full faith in the Allied forces' ability to quell violence, but ultimately left in the following years to reunite with her husband, recently released from a Japanese internment camp, as she recognized escalating political conflict.